VISA APPLICATIONSinformation centre

 Eligibility For a B1 Business Visa

-Although the conditions for qualifying for a U.S. B1 business visa are less severe than those for other visas, you must still meet them to qualify.
+Although the conditions for qualifying for a B1 Visa are less severe than those for other visas, you must still meet them to qualify.

 You can apply for a B1 visa only if you demonstrate that you are eligible and meet these conditions using acceptable documentation during the application process.